 In a variable font that implements 'wdth' variations, the value in the usWidthClass field of the 'OS/2' table must correspond to the default 'wdth' value specified in the 'fvar' table.
 For non-default instances of a variable font, the 'wdth' axis value can be used to derive the OS/2.usWidthClass value for that instance.

-Percentage of normal width is a comparitive scale that will depend on the specific items being compared.
+Percentage of normal width is a comparative scale that will depend on the specific items being compared.
 The width of a line of text very much depends on the content of the text.
 No specific reference string is specified here as the basis for comparisons; a font designer can choose what they consider to be representative strings assigning a 'wdth' value to a design variant.
 Ideally, the 'wdth' value should provide a good estimate for most strings in the target languages of how the width of the string formatted with that 'wdth' variant compares to the width of the same string when formatted with the “normal” variant.

 When using a variable font, applications may choose to make small, automated 'wdth' adjustments in order to fit a span of text to some target size.
-This might be done, for instance, to fit headings within a column, or to improve paragraphy layout.
+This might be done, for instance, to fit headings within a column, or to improve paragraph layout.
 The relative change in 'wdth' value (ratio of the original 'wdth' to the adjusted 'wdth') may be used as a first approximation of the adjustment needed.
 Since the relative change in width may depend on the actual text content, however, this may not provide the exact adjustment needed to obtain the desired width adjustment.
 The application will likely need to refine the adjustment over multiple attempts.

 Tag: 'wght'